Muz32/webscraping-challenge/README.md

 ## Deliverable 2: Scrape and Analyze Mars Weather Data from a Table
 I scraped a table containing Mars temperature data, stored it into a Python dictionary, and then transferred the data into a Pandas DataFrame.
 The different column data was then converted into appropriate data types for further analysis.

-The analysis provides the following insights:
+The data analysis was performed using Pandas functions and Matplotlib, which provides the following insights:

 - Months on Mars
 - Martian Days in Dataset